Li-Jing-90/SQL-DATA-MANIPULATION/README.md

 ### SQL-DATA-MANIPULATION
-#### Obejective:
+#### Part 1:
-1)Identify data types and constraints which affect the way of data manioulation
+1)Identify data types and constraints which affect the way of data manipulation

-2)INSERT command and UPDATE command: insert rows of new data into a relational database talbe and modify existing pieces of data within a table row
+2)INSERT command and UPDATE command: insert rows of new data into a relational database table and modify existing pieces of data within a table row

 3)Troubleshooting: locate and repair syntax errors in SQL code.